Natural Stone vs. Quartz (Differences and Similarities)

 What is Quartz?

 Quartz is also known as engineered stone.
 It is not found naturally, rather is made from quartz crystals, mixed with resins and pigment for colouring.
-Some of the most commonly used engineered stones are Silestone, smartstone and quantum quartz stone.
+Some of the most commonly used engineered stones are Silestone, smartstone and quartz stone.

 Quartz countertops are fully customized and known for its non-porous mixtures.
 It is composed of 93 % natural quartz.
 Hence, it is more resistant to scratches, stains, bacterias and viruses.
 It is easy to maintain and it offers a wide variety of colours to choose from.